Window Spool

 Add read-ahead rows to worktable

-When the Window Spool operator reads the first row of a partition (indicated by the Segment column in the input), it immediately reads all rows that are included in the window for that first row.
-For a ROWS based window specification, these are all rows with their RowNumber column less than or equal to the BottomRowNumber of the current row.
-For a RANGE based window specification, the read-ahead reads and stores all rows until the second Segment column indicates a change in the ORDER BY keys.
+When the Window Spool operator reads the first row of a partition (indicated by the Segment column in the input), it immediately reads all rows that are included in the window frame for that first row.
+For a ROWS based frame specification, these are all rows with their RowNumber column less than or equal to the BottomRowNumber of the current row.
+For a RANGE based window specification, the read-ahead reads and stores all rows until the segment column that marks a change in the ORDER BY columns is set to 1.

 Remove rows no longer needed